In emotional return to Greece, Antetokounmpo promises to help youth

-ATHENS Giannis Antetokounmpo, Greece's homegrown NBA All-Star, made an emotional return to the city he grew up in and promised to help children in Greece and Africa make it in life.
+ATHENS (Reuters) - Giannis Antetokounmpo, Greece's homegrown NBA All-Star, made an emotional return to the city he grew up in and promised to help children in Greece and Africa make it in life.

 With his brother Thanasis, who plays for the Spanish club MoraBanc Andorra, the "Antetokounmbros" were in Athens for the launch of an Onassis Foundation college scholarship for children of migrants born in Greece, inspired by their path to success.